agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ```ts
 const MY_SELECTOR = MY_COLLECTION.getSelector('mySelector');
 ```
-If a Selector can't be found it returns `undefined`.
+If a Selector can't be found, it returns `undefined`.

 :::info

-The `getSelector()` method is perfect to access a Selector in our business logic.
+The `getSelector()` method is perfect for accessing a Selector in our business logic.
-But it's not that good to get a Selector which should be subscribed to a UI-Component for instance with the `useAgiele()` hook.
+But it's not that good to get a Selector, which should be subscribed to a UI-Component, for instance, with the `useAgiele()` hook.
-The reason is, that it returns `undefined` whenever the Selector doesn't exist.
+The reason is that it returns `undefined` whenever the Selector doesn't exist.
-In this case we should use [`getSelectorWithReference()`](#getselectorwithreference) instead, because it returns a reference to the not existing Selector.
+In this case, we should use [`getSelectorWithReference()`](#getselectorwithreference) instead because it returns a reference to the not existing Selector.
 Such reference allows AgileTs to rerender the UI-Component, whenever the missing Selector gets created.